Palestinian billionaire Masri detained in Saudi Arabia: sources

 Masri could not be reached for comment.
 The Saudi authorities did not respond to requests for comment.

+He is also the leading investor in the Palestinian territories with a large stake in Paltel, a public shareholding company, which is the largest private sector firm in the West Bank.

+Masri’s family ranks among the wealthiest of Palestinian families, with majority holdings in real estate, hotels and telecommunications firms set up in the territories after a self-rule agreement with Israel in 1993.

-Reporting by Suleiman Al-Khalidi; Editing by Mark Potter
+Reporting by Suleiman Al-Khalidi; Editing by Clelia Oziel